ScratchAddons/website-v2/content/docs/reference/addon-api/addon.auth.md

 ## Events
 ### change
-Fires when any of the getters change (except scratchLang).
+Fires when any of the properties change (except scratchLang).
 #### Example:
 ```js
 addon.auth.addEventListener("change", function() {